aaryanpoud3l/np.com.aaryanpoudel.docs/_posts/2025-01-08-cheatSheet-vimKeys.md

 # Vim Key Bindings CheatSheet

 ## Vim Modes:
-- There are three modes.
+There are three modes.
 It's used for the following:
 1. Normal Mode: Movement, deletion and searching
 2. Insert Mode: Entering text directly
-3. Visual: Manipulate text using selection
+3. Visual: Manipulating text using selection

 ## Movement:
 ### 1. Basic navigations